Is it safe to take an infant on a boat?

 Here are some additional resources to check out:

-We have links for full selection of baby & infant life jackets that we recommend on our companion site BoaterKids.com.
-Check them out – including our personal favorite that we used for both kids who were born in the summer!
+We have links for full selection of baby & infant life jackets that we recommend on our companion site BoaterKids.com - including our personal favorites!

 Bed Options for a Newborn Infant or Baby Sleeping on a Boat